pmem/pmdk/doc/pmreorder/pmreorder.1.md

 Pmreorder performs the store reordering between persistent memory barriers - a sequence of flush-fence operations.
+It also sets an environmental variable -PMREORDER_MARKERS - which is to be further used in defining consistency.
+Said variable is passed as char array contains of successive markers separated by vertical bar (‘|’).
-It uses a consistency checking routine provided in the command line options to check whether files are in a consistent state.
+Pmreorder tool uses a consistency checking routine provided in the command line options to check whether files are in a consistent state.

 Considering that logging, replaying and reordering of operations are very time consuming, it is recommended to use as few stores as